abarro/softwareupdate/_posts/2020-01-04-complete-your-sentences.md

 Gmail completes sentences for you.
 You can think it's ok, after all, you have written stuff your entire life.
 It's just helping you out.

 What about the next generations?
-Will relly on automatically generated text until a point where they depend on it?
+Will they relly on automatically generated text until a point where they depend on it?

 Remember, when something performs a skill for you, you outsource it.
 When you outsource it, you eventually lose it.
 Most important: you become dependant.